Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Road Tolls

-You will travel on some toll roads so you will need to log on to this site to pay your toll within three days to avoid them adding an admin fee of $10-$20.
-You can work out toll costs with this calculator.
+You will travel on toll roads between Sydney and Penrith on the M4 motorway.
+Pay your toll within three days to avoid them adding an admin fee of $10-$20.
+Use this toll calculator to work out costs.

 Weather